 Annual Visitors: 4.6 million

 Whether you’re looking for a great day trip destination from Denver or a place to camp in the outdoors, the Rocky Mountain National Park should be at the top of your bucket list.
-It’s the third most visited national park in the US, attracting over four million recreational tourists.
+It’s among the most popular national parks in the US, attracting over four million recreational tourists.
 You’ll be at one of the highest elevations in the country as you explore the mountain terrain.

 Rocky Mountain National Park includes the Rocky Mountain range, which has countless towering peaks to ascend – the highest point in Longs Peak.
 Mountaineering and rock climbing are two of the favorite activities to reach the summits for a rewarding view of the environment.
 Visitors can also ride along the Trail Ridge Road, a scenic drive on the country’s highest paved road.